sanketmahadik191/Blogger/README.md

 # Blogger App

 A blogging application built using the MERN stack (MongoDB, Express.js, React with Vite, and Node.js) with Tailwind CSS for styling.
-The app allows users to create, read, update, and delete blog posts.
+The app allows users to create, read blog posts.

 ## 🚀 Features